-Watch "Kenyon Unique," a lecture series featuring distinguished faculty members, whose talks are streamed live on the Internet and recorded as part of a digital library.
+Kenyon Unique is a lecture series featuring distinguished faculty members, whose talks are streamed live and recorded as part of a digital library.

 Professor of Sociology Howard Sacks will explore where our food comes from, why it matters and what it has to do with the liberal arts in the third lecture on Thursday, April 23, 2015.